Mesothelioma VA Aid & Attendance

 Mesothelioma is a severe illness primarily caused by asbestos exposure.
 Sadly, veterans represent over 30% of mesothelioma patients diagnosed yearly due to the extensive use of asbestos in military equipment, vehicles, and buildings in the 20th century.

 Veterans Aid & Attendance (A&A) benefits are a lifeline among the options available.
-These benefits are an additional monetary payment for Veterans and Survivors who are eligible for a VA pension and require the aid and attendance of another person or are housebound.
+These benefits are an additional monetary payment for Veterans and Survivors who are eligible for a pension and require the aid and attendance of another person or are housebound.

 Financial support is crucial for veterans with mesothelioma.
 Download our Free Veterans Compensation Guide to learn more about what benefits you can access.